 On January 1, 2020, Charles Murray was appointed as the Integrity Commissioner for the Province for a seven-year term.
 At the same time, he was appointed as the Acting Ombud for a one-year term and will continue to serve in both capacities until a new Ombud is appointed.

 Charles is a graduate of Queen’s University in Kingston, ON, and Dalhousie Law School in Halifax, NS.

-Charles was raised on the Kingston Peninsula and now lives with his wife Sarah and twin boys Gideon and Grant in Fredericton.
+Charles was raised on the Kingston Peninsula and now lives with his wife Sarah and twin boys Gideon and Grant and daughter Elizabeth in Fredericton.
 He is a member of the Epsilon Y’s Men Club (Fredericton, NB), the Confraternity of Saint James, the New Brunswick Law Society, and the Canadian Bar Association.
 He also acts as a Tournament Director in the American Contract Bridge League.

 He is a black belt in Kinrosha karate and occasionally walks marathons.